Kentucky Derby ContendersKentucky Derby Contenders

 By TVG Staff

-We’re getting close to the 2024 Kentucky Derby, at which point contenders will take to the track in search of fame, fortune, and a chance to be immortalized in horse racing history.
-With an overflowing purse of $5 million up for grabs (up from the $3 million of previous years!), the winner of the race will also receive the iconic blanket of roses, cementing their place in the annals of the sport.
-For bettors, the Kentucky Derby represents an unparalleled opportunity to test their luck and skill, as no horse has ever tackled the grueling 1 ¼-mile distance of this legendary race with the largest field in all of American racing.
+The race is one of the most important for bettors, too.
+The Kentucky Derby represents an unparalleled opportunity to test their luck and skill, as no horse has ever tackled the grueling 1 ¼-mile distance of this legendary race with the largest field in all of American racing.
 Don't miss out on this unparalleled wagering experience and stay tuned for the latest Kentucky Derby odds and analysis to make informed betting decisions.

 The 2024 Kentucky Derby is a new challenge and will have a huge field, meaning there is a lot of value in meeting the contenders and finding the overlays.
 After all, the last four Kentucky Derby winners have not been favorites!